MetaCenterCloudPuppet/cesnet-hbase/README.md

     # regionservers
     iptables -t nat -A PREROUTING -p tcp -m tcp -d 147.251.9.38 --dport 60020 -j DNAT --to-destination 10.2.4.12:60020

-NAT works OK also with enabled security.
+NAT works OK also with security enabled, you may need *noaddresses = yes* in */etc/krb5.conf*.

 <a name="reference"></a>
 ##Reference